 - Never share your personal stuff with anyone like razors, nail clippers, etc.

 Is Hepatitis C infection curable?

 As per the data published by the WHO, approximately 30% of the people with acute Hepatitis C infection get better within 6 months without any major treatment.
 It also states that around 95% of the infection cases are curable by using various antiviral medicines.
 Chronic Hepatitis C infection can likely be cured.

 Hepatitis infection spreads in humans by various mean, causing mild to severe liver damage.
 If you are experiencing any of the symptoms listed above, seek medical advice immediately.
-Doctors at YASHODA HOSPITAL & RESEARCH CENTRE, NEHRU NAGAR, GHAZIABAD are highly trained and experienced in diagnosing and treating liver disorders including Hepatitis C infection, with great accuracy and care.
+Book appointment at YASHODA HOSPITAL & RESEARCH CENTRE, NEHRU NAGAR, GHAZIABAD the doctors here are highly trained and experienced in diagnosing and treating liver disorders including Hepatitis C infection, with great accuracy and care.

 Some of the best doctors and surgeons who treat liver-related disorders in Delhi NCR are:

 Dr. Manish Kumar Gupta is one of the finest and leading gastroenterologists in Delhi NCR.
 He is acknowledged for his work in chronic liver disease, pancreatitis and inflammatory bowel disease.

 Dr. Sushrut Singh is a consultant in the department of gastroenterology and hepatology at Yashoda Hospital & Research Centre.
 He is one of the best gastroenterologists in Delhi NCR.
 An advanced endoscopist and expert in endoscopic gastric balloon placement for obesity, he is known for performing various gastric and liver-related procedures with great precision.